creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-GradientDescent-TheUltimateOptimizer.md

 # Highlights

-- Key idea: A method to automatically tune the *hyperparameters* of gradient-based optimization algorithms used in machine learning.
+- Key idea: A method to efficiently and automatically tune the *hyperparameters* of gradient-based optimization algorithms used in machine learning using *automatic differentiation* (AD).
 - The method involves using backpropagation to compute *hypergradients*, which are the gradients of the optimization algorithm's hyperparameters with respect to the loss function being optimized.
+- The method is efficient and can be applied to a wide range of optimization algorithms, including SGD, Adam, RMSProp, and others.
 - The article also describes how this method can be applied recursively, allowing for the optimization of higher-level *hyper-hyper parameters* (even *hyper-...-hyper-hyperparameters*).

 # Introduction